Maintenance work on seismic boats

 Heavy cylinders are disassembled, packed, and sent for inspection.
 Even though the seismic vessel Ramform Explorer is in layup, maintenance work is continually being carried out on board.

-Geir Ove Kummuneje (tv) and Erik Vindheim work on getting a cylinder onto the jack trolley on board the Ramform Explorer.
+They're working on getting a cylinder onto the jacking trolley on board the Ramform Explorer.

 Text and photo: Sveinung W. Jensen, Tellus Kommunikasjon

-Together with Geir Ove Kummuneje, he lifts a disassembled cylinder from the ground and loads it onto a pallet truck.
-Then it is wheeled away.
+Together with a colleague, he lifts a dismantled cylinder from the ground and unloads it onto a jacking trolley.
+It is then wheeled away.

-"THE NEST STEP is to determine whether it should be overhauled or replaced, but that's up to others to decide", says Vindheim.
+"THE NEST STEP is to decide whether it should be overhauled or replaced, but that's up to others," says the mechanic.

 A few decks below, there is also full activity.
 One of FFS's workboats docks at the ship's side before retrieving a hose from the suction truck belonging to Hansen Renovation.
 Oil-contaminated water is to be collected.